Note: References and Useful threads/posts below provide a lot of info not in the docs

 Manuals/Books

-Jason Boyd’s Inform 7 Introductory Guide (6M62)
+- Jason Boyd’s Inform 7 Introductory Guide (6M62)

 References

-- Spatial and other relations between objects; Spatial relations addendum
+- Spatial and other relations between objects & Spatial relations addendum

-- Action / Grammar Token reference, Action Patterns
+- Action / Grammar Token reference

 - Definite/indefinite articles & improper/proper, singular/plural names in thing creation